cattabiani/kraph/README.md

 - **src**: Place your C++ source and header files here.
 - **build**: Output directory for build artifacts.

+## Compiling

+In order to compile the project you need the [cheerpj](https://cheerpj.com/) compiler.
+The free verions works like a charm.

 ## Building the Project

 To build the project, you can use CMake and Ninja: